lemonade-sdk/infinity-arcade/README.md

    pip install -e .
    ```

-3. Make sure Lemonade Server is running with at least one language model loaded.
+3. Make sure Lemonade Server is running with at least one coding LLM installed.

 ## Usage